|

 Predator,

-Die Hard, etc.),OR the kind I liked in the theater but I'm not going to pay to
+Die Hard, etc.),OR the kind I liked in the

-buy the DVD because seeing it once (or twice) was enough.
+once (or twice) was enough.

 When I realized I might not buy the DVD of

-I understood why not.
-Ultimately what disappointed me in
+Predators, I understood why not.
+Ultimately what

-is what I wrote in the closing of my review: "they made it Good
+Predators is what I wrote in the closing of my review: "they made it Good

 Enough, but I don't think they were shooting for GREAT".
 This really